-- This unit studies one of the most important 'events' in world history—the so-called Roman Revolution, a period traditionally running from 133 BC to the defeat of Antony and Cleopatra in 31–30 BC.
+- This unit studies the period 146 BC to 44 BC: from the destruction of Corinth and Carthage down to the assassination of Julius Caesar.
 The unit is concerned with the final generations of the Roman Republic, during which the four centuries of political and social stability gradually evaporated in political murder, civil war, the collapse of moderation and consensus and the transformation of society, all happening against a backcloth of dramatic conquests and imperial expansion that took Roman armies as far as Britain and Iraq.
-The period saw the consequences of 'success' undermining the institutions of the state and the emergence of powerful figures, often motivated by personal ambitions at the expense of the state and society.
-It is the period of the Gracchi, Marius, Sulla, Pompey, Crassus, Julius Caesar, Brutus, Antony and Cleopatra, and Octavian, the ultimate victor who emerged as the Emperor Augustus.
-A century earlier that would have seemed unthinkable.
+The period saw the transformation of the institutions of the state and the emergence of powerful military men who dominated the Roman political scene.
+But it was a period which also witnessed the first real flourishing of Latin literature.

-The unit aims to impart knowledge about one of the most significant periods in the history of western civilisation, the transition of Rome from a republic to an empire.
+The unit aims to impart knowledge about one of the most significant periods in ancient Mediterranean history, the transition of Rome from a republic to an empire.
 Students are introduced to both the political and social history of the period and develop an appreciation of the importance of the relationship between the social and political mechanisms in the ancient Roman world.
-Students are encouraged to make independent analysis and criticism of such fundamental aspects as political alliances, personal alliances, the stratification of society, the division of wealth, etc. The unit emphasises the importance of the ancient written evidence, such as the personal correspondence and forensic speeches of M. Tullius Cicero, the personal accounts of the Gallic and Civil wars by C. Julius Caesar, and the historical monographs of Sallust, among others.
-As a result, students develop critical abilities in the process of reading and evaluating these.
+Students are encouraged to make independent analysis and criticism of such fundamental aspects as political alliances, personal alliances, the stratification of society, the division of wealth, etc. The unit emphasises the importance of the ancient written evidence, such as the personal correspondence and forensic speeches of M. Tullius Cicero, the personal accounts of the Gallic and Civil wars by C. Julius Caesar, and the historical monographs of Sallust, and the later accounts of Plutarch, Appian and Cassius Dio.
+As a result, students develop critical abilities in the process of reading and evaluating these literary sources.

 - Students are able to (1) identify, interpret and describe key events from the period under study; (2) identify, interpret and describe the development of major social and political events and processes of a key period in history; (3) identify, interpret, describe and evaluate different types of evidence that contribute to our understanding of the period; (4) read, comprehend, analyse and critique the primary and secondary written sources; (5) research using print and electronic resources; and (6) develop reasoning and analytical skills.